Protections for reverse mortgage borrowers

 As a borrower, you may ask your lender for an extension

 Ask your loan servicer to delay calling your loan due and payable.
-You must ask for an initial extension no later than June 30, 2021.
 Upon your initial request, your lender or loan servicer must delay calling your loan due and payable for up to six months.
-If needed, an additional extension period not to exceed six months may be approved by HUD.
 You do not need to provide any documentation to your lender or loan servicer to receive an extension.
 During the extension period, your lender or loan servicer cannot charge any late fees and penalties.
 Interest will continue to accrue.

 As an eligible non-borrowing spouse or heir, you may ask for an extension

 The eligible non-borrowing spouse or heirs may ask the lender or loan servicer to extend timelines when a reverse mortgage borrower dies.
-This request must be made no later than June 30, 2021.
-Timelines that the lender or loan service may extend include, for example, when the eligible non-borrowing spouse must prove their legal right to remain in the home and when the heirs pay-off the loan or sell the property.
-The extension can be for up to six months.
-If needed, an additional extension period not to exceed six months may be approved by HUD.
+Timelines that the lender or loan servicer may extend include, for example, when the heirs pay-off the loan or sell the property.